MeganGreenhill/Stock-Data-Macro/README.md

 ##### Conditional formatting is applied to the yearly change of each ticker, to highlight positive change in green and negative change in red.

 ##### The macro must be run for each worksheet (cannot be run for all sheets simultanously.)

+##### Many variables were defined as a Variant data type to prevent an overflow error that often occurs when using other data types (e.g. Long or Double) with Excel for Mac OS.